Wildlife Garden Design

 The garden should be designed to encourage a range of wildlife

-A terrace and dining area to accommodate 6-8 and a second more intimate seating close to or adjoining the water
+A terrace and dining area to accommodate 6-8, and a second more intimate seating area close to or adjoining the water

 An open-sided structure to provide shade